 Dr. Karla Bucknall performs low vision exams at the Low Vision Center.
 She will examine you and prescribe low vision devices that are appropriate.
 One size does not fit all, so Dr. Bucknall looks at each individual to determine what device will work best for you and then she teaches you how to use the device.
 Dr. Bucknall can also determine whether or not you might be a candidate for a bioptic telescope which will help with both near and distant vision.
 She can also refer patients to programs such as Service to the Blind and Visually Impaired (SBVI), Talking Books, and free directory assistance.

-Store hours are 9 am to 4 pm, Monday through Friday.
+Store hours are by appointment, Monday through Friday.
+Please call 605-718-2303 or 800-658-3500.
 The Low Vision Center is located on the third floor of the Black Hills Regional Eye Institute and the phone numbers are 605-718-2303 or 800-658-3500.
-If you do not have transportation, the Low Vision Center will bring any device to your home to try.
 If there are items you are looking for that the Low Vision Center does not carry, the Center will do it’s best to try to find it for you.
 The Low Vision Center also carries a wide variety of Viteyes brand vitamins that The National Eye Institute has proven effective in delaying the progression of Age-Related Macular Degeneration.